aetherwu/AudioQR/README.md

 - App fetches the url of the audio and generates a QR, saves it in your camera roll automatically.
 - Share the QR code to anywhere you want.

+# Note:
-It has two versions.
+- It has two versions.
 Aliyun is for China and AWS for the rest of this world.
 Please use your keys.
+- The audio can not less than 1s, otherwise the user will get a notification bar on the top that dismisses in 1s.
+- THe audio can not longer than 60s, otherwise the app will enter the process mode automatically.

-DOING:
+# DOING:
-- Limit audio recording to 60s per clip.
 - Swip up to cancel the recording when needed.

-TODO:
+# TODO:
 - User system to manage your QR code and recording.

 ![](http://i.v2ex.co/SW6ZAQ35l.jpeg)